alpv95/SSCpol/README.md

+# SSC Fast:
+Sped up version of SSC_final using the magic of linear algebra.
+Requires GSL C library (can be download and installation instructions here: https://www.gnu.org/software/gsl/).

 # Synchrotron and SSC Polarization of Blazars
 Python and C code to calculate the SED and polarization of relativistic conical jet of electrons and positrons initially in equipartition with power law $\alpha$ and an exponential cutoff.
 Model described in apj1 and apj2.
 The free parameters are: jet power  $W_j$, initial electron power law $\alpha$, the electron energy exponential cutoff $E_{max}$,  initial magnetic flux density $B_0$, relativisic bulk gamma $\Gamma_{bulk}$, observation angle $\theta_{obs}$, jet opening angle (jet frame) $\theta_{op}$ and the number of random B-field zones in one jet cross section $n_blocks$ (1,7,19,37,61,91,127).
 Isotropic random B-fields are generated using the Mersenne twister algorithm.